 Many people email me who want a career in science communication.
 This is awesome.
 I can’t write a super long response to each so I am compiling all my science communication career advice here.
 I cover education, program recommendations, science communication jobs, getting your foot in the door, career changes and excelling once you bagged the job.

 You don’t have to have a degree in science communication.
-You should have a background (degree or work experience) in communication, journalism or science.
+Some people have a degree in science-related fields and then convert into communication.
+It is helpful to have a background (either a degree or work experience) in communication, journalism or science.
+You must have either some training (internships or on-the-job) or education in communication and outreach because this is a skill, not something you can just intuitively do .
 If you do want to get a degree, then look into communication or journalism programs.
 There aren’t really “science communication” departments.
 There are communication departments and journalism departments.
 Some offer a focus on science communication, but most don’t.
 That’s fine.
 A good communication or journalism program will give you a strong footing.
 Just choose your courses and research wisely so that it is in-line with your ultimate goals.

 I have none.
 Make the best of where you go.
 For your undergraduate degree, try to avoid taking out a lot of debt.
 For graduate school, go where they offer you funding.

 You don’t really see the job title “Science Communicator” pop up.
 Maybe this will change in the future.
 But today, science communication is more like the activity you engage in under a more conventional job title.
 Some of these job titles could be: science writer, communication associate, social media coordinator, outreach manager, etc. I did the most engaging and wonderful science communication under the job title of “Director of Communications.”
 To get a job in science communication, you need to find an organization or institution that engages in science and research.
 These can be: universities, non-profits, research centers, governmental agencies, select companies, etc. Then look at the departments or initiatives within that organization.
 Good keywords to look for are: outreach, engagement, communication, public relations, media, liaison, etc.